sevonj/sevonj/README.md

 https://github.com/user-attachments/assets/fd19be87-8d7e-4d54-8281-6bdc93a785fe

-Streaming open world system.
+Streaming open world system in Godot.
 (Note: the world itself is not mine)

 </details>